What's New in JAWS 2018 Public Beta

 - Press CTRL+SHIFT+D to load the JAWS default settings.

-- In the Search edit box, type "volume" without the quotes.
+- In the Search edit box, type "edge browser" without the quotes.

-- Press DOWN ARROW to move to "Lower the volume of other programs while JAWS is speaking" in the filtered search results in the tree view.
+- Press DOWN ARROW to move to "Microsoft Edge Browser Support" in the filtered search results in the tree view.

 - Press SPACEBAR to toggle this option.

 - Press ENTER to save your change and close Settings Center.